TalentWorks/talentjs/README.md

 ### Notes

 - You need a mongodb instance running somewhere before starting the talent server.
-Mongodb's location is not configurable yet so you need to run mongodb on the local machine (localhost) and using mongodb's default port (27017).
-Making mongodb's location configurable is TBD.
+By default, talent will connect to the local mongodb instance (mongodb://localhost).
+To specify a different location for your mongodb server, use the MONGODB environment variable.

 ## Authentication
 Some API calls require clients to provide authentication using HTTP Basic authentication.